 - Charge and install the batteries.

 - Install the drain plug in the hull.

 - Check the engines for damage and follow the manufacturer's instructions for recommissioning.

 - Check the mounting bolts for the engines to make sure they are tight.

 - Perform all routine maintenance.

 - Check all hose clamps for tightness.

 - Pump the antifreeze from the fresh and raw water systems and flush several times with fresh water.
 Make sure all antifreeze is flushed from the water heater and it is filled with fresh water before it is activated.

 - Check and lubricate the steering system.

-- Make sure all fasteners on the 2nd station are secure before operating vessel. - Clean and wash the boat. - Install all upholstery, cushions and canvas.
+- Clean and wash the boat. - Install all upholstery, cushions and canvas.

 After Launching: